Canada Health Act: Change in fiscal arrangements: the 1977 Act

 The second component of the federal plan, specification of the terms and conditions which provincial/territorial insurance plans must meet, continued to be those established in HIDS and the Medical Care Act.
 (Note that there were almost no conditions attached to the CAP or post-secondary education components of the transfers.)
 The genesis of the CHA was recognition of the extent to which the federal ability to control provincial behaviour had been reduced.
 One particular problem was the absence of any provision for graduated withholding of the federal contribution.
 Because there was little desire to withhold the full contribution for minor violations of terms and conditions, provinces increasingly were permitting extra billing for insured services.
 In response to the resulting political uproar, the federal government again turned to Justice Emmett Hall and asked him to report on the future of medicare.
 His 1979 report, 'Canada's National-Provincial Health Program for the 1980s' noted some of the areas recommended in his earlier report which had not yet been acted on, and warned that accessibility to health care was being threatened through rising user fees.
 The federal response was to pass the 1984 Canada Health Act which replaced both HIDS and the Medical Care Act and clarified the federal conditions.

-Criticism
+Passing the Canada Health Act

+On December 12, 1983, under the Liberal government of Pierre Trudeau, Bill C-6 was introduced in the House of Commons by federal Minister of Health Monique Bégin.
+As she noted, the government decided not to expand coverage (e.g., to mental health and public health), but instead to incorporate much of the principles from previous federal legislation, the Hospital Insurance and Diagnostic Services Act and the Medical Care Act, which were then repealed by the Canada Health Act.

+The bill passed unanimously in the House of Commons on April 9, 1984, and received royal assent on April 17, 1984.
+Following the election of a Progressive Conservative government under Brian Mulroney in September 1984, the new health minister, Jake Epp, consulted with his provincial counterparts about the implementation of the Canada Health Act.
+In June 1985, Epp wrote a letter to the provincial health ministers that clarified and interpreted the criteria points and other parts of the new act.

+The Canada Health Act was enacted in 1984.
+It has since been included in the Revised Statutes of Canada 1985, and is now cited to the Revised Statutes.